Small Business Lending FAQ

 Explore more benefits through our Business Insights article, What Can a Small Business Line of Credit Do for You?

-Funds for a business line of credit are typically accessed through online or mobile banking by transferring funds from the line to your business checking account or by utilizing checks on the line of credit.
+Available funds for a business line of credit are typically accessed through online or mobile banking by transferring available funds from the line to your business checking account or by utilizing checks on the line of credit.

 With a secured line of credit, repayment is guaranteed with collateral, such as a property.
 With an unsecured line of credit, no asset or collateral is required for approval.
 A credit card is an example of an unsecured line of credit.